abc1199281/SW_InterviewPrep/4_EfectiveCplusplus/EC_2_ConstructorDestructorsAndAssignmentOperators/RulesOfThree.md

 ## Simple answer
 0. Motivation:
-    - Resource management (new, memory, OOP).
+    - Simple and Effective Rule for Resource (memory) management in OOP).
-    - Avoid memory leakage.
-    - Avoid resource reallocation or twice releasing.
+    - Avoid memory reallocation or twice releasing.
 1. Rules of three
     - There are three member functions that go together.
         1. destructor.